quantumomid/metaverseReact/README.md

-# Metaverse Project
+# Metaverse Project - DApp 🚀

-A small React project with the Next.js framework using TailwindCSS for styling.
+DApp chat application made with the Next.js (React) framework using TailwindCSS for styling.

-Web3: Moralis and MetaMask are also used for allowing users to authenticating with their blockchain wallet.
+Web3: Moralis and MetaMask are also used for allowing users to authenticating with their blockchain wallet- and handling the app's chat messages storage.

 Visit the deployed app at: [Metaverse-React](https://metaverse-react.vercel.app/).